drjdlarson/angst/README.md

 ### Description

 This project is a nonlinear controller for a fixed-wing aircraft.
 It includes the main python script FixedWingUAV_Control.py, a developer sandbox, a wgs84.py script for use in calculating Earth approximations (not yet implemented), and a utils.py script which contains useful functions.
+The algorithms followed for the nonlinear controller are described by Dr. John Schierman in his Modern Flight Dynamics textbook.

 ### FixedWingUAV_Control.py